-“This gives me an idea,” Dad said.
+“You know, this gives me an idea,” Dad said.
 “What better way to remember this moment than a picture?
 Remember the moment I had to tie up you two vandals?”

 He grinned beneath his thick brown mustache.

 Dad signalled for Mitch, near the shady glen and now sufficiently stretched with spent energy.
 “Hey, Mitch!
-I want to take a photo of the time I had to lasso up you and your sister!
+I want to take a photo of the time I had to lasso you and your sister!
 What do ya say?!”